Computational Perception Laboratory

 Statistical Machine Learning

-Being an applied mathematician disguised as a neuroscientist, I have a strong interest in modeling data and developing better ways to collect data in experiments.
+I have a strong interest in modeling data and developing better ways to collect data in experiments.
 One very useful tool for doing so are neural networks, but a longstanding problem with these methods are questions of architecture optimization and model selection.
 I am working in my spare time on developing novel methodologies for simultaneously estimating architecture and parameters of neural models.

 Journal Articles and Invited Reviews